 Instead, through effective communication, answer the question of “what now?”.
-Going forward, devise a plan to deal with money relationship problems and don’t delay the important conversations, fearing they will incite a fight.
+Going forward, devise a plan to deal with money relationship problems, and don’t delay the important conversations fearing they will incite a fight.

 Related Reading: Does It Help To Talk About Mutual Finances Before Marriage?

-The most effective way out of money problems in your relationship is to communicate with your partner, and then communicate some more.
+The most effective way out of money issues in dating relationships is to talk to your partner, and then talk some more.
 As a result, you’ll see not only the bank account looking a lot healthier but your relationship as well.
 A healthy relationship, a healthy financial situation, a healthy dog.
 What more could one ask for?

 (As told to Vakratuund)

 (Names changed to protect identities)

 Financial issues in a relationship can end up driving a wedge between a couple.
 The “your money is my money” approach quickly turns inefficient and money issues can very easily drive two people apart, who otherwise might be perfect for each other.